 2. Are service dogs part of pet therapy?

 In a way, they are.
 Service dogs can be trained to help people in several different scenarios.
 If a patient seeking therapy has a service dog of their own, they will be allowed to have their service pet with them during pet therapy sessions.

 3. Does pet therapy work well with children?

-While pet therapy is becoming more common, we are still learning more about the benefits of this form of therapy and the long-term benefits it provides.
+While pet therapy is becoming more common, we are still learning more about the short and long-term benefits this type of therapy provides.
 This list of 15 statistics and facts is a great starting point if you’re interested in learning more about pet therapy and how it may help you and your family.